Department of Political Science

 While these positions are limited, the Department is usually able to offer our visiting scholars office space and, on occasion, an opportunity to teach where appropriate.
 Each visiting scholar is also expected to give a talk to the department (faculty, staff, and students) about their research.

-Maxime Boucher (2017-2019) FQR Postdoctoral Fellow
+Maxime Boucher (2017-2019) FRQSC Postdoctoral Fellow

 Research Interests: Lobbying, Public policy, Public administration, Democracy, Corporate political activities, Revolving door lobbying, Corporate citizenship rights.